 If those production tailwinds aren't enticing enough, consider the explosion of new connected devices that will enter the world over just the next decade alone.
 Even if self-driving vehicles take longer than expected to go mainstream, the market for smart cars with built-in, high-level computing capabilities will see significant growth.
 And don't forget about the wearable technology category.
 Devices including smartwatches and virtual and augmented reality headsets are potentially explosive growth markets that could drive business to Taiwan Semiconductor.

 TSMC stock has a dividend forward yield of roughly 2.1%, it trades at roughly 25.5 times expected earnings, and the company's expansive customer base makes it an appealing vehicle for investing in the growth of the semiconductor industry and the broader technology sector.

 More From The Motley Fool

-Leo Sun owns shares of Cisco Systems.
-The Motley Fool owns shares of and recommends Taiwan Semiconductor Manufacturing.
-The Motley Fool owns shares of Texas Instruments.
-The Motley Fool recommends Broadcom Ltd. The Motley Fool has a disclosure policy.
+Keith Noonan has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Apple, NVIDIA, and Taiwan Semiconductor Manufacturing.
+The Motley Fool recommends Intel and Xilinx.
+The Motley Fool has a disclosure policy.

-3 Dividend-Paying Tech Stocks to Buy Right Now was originally published by The Motley Fool
+3 Dividend-Paying Tech Stocks to Buy in September was originally published by The Motley Fool